 The surprising part is almost all of us know how much of sleep we need.
 Ask anyone, and they will tell you it’s eight hours.
 So says science, too.

-Sleep remains a mystery despite all the sum of scientific progress.
+Sleep remains a mystery despite all the sum of scientific progress, even today.
 We know a lot, but we still don’t know all about it.
 We still don’t know for sure why we sleep; we only have unproven theories.

 While sleep makes us feel better, energetic, alert, and happier, sleep loss can unleash terrible effects on body, mood and behavior.

 Even when we know about the harms of sleep loss, as a society, we have somehow come to glorify our hours without a doze and wins over sleep.

 First, how much less sleep makes it to the category of deprivation?
 Most researches suggest if it’s less than 6 hours, it’s sleep deprivation.

 Some of the other reasons for sleep deprivation or sleep deficit are:

 - Shift work